SumeMonty/SumeMonty/README.md

 - 👋 Hi, I’m @SumeMonty
-- 👀 I’m interested in C, Database Management
+- 👀 I’m interested in C, Web Development
-- 🌱 I’m currently learning SQL, Advanced Concepts Of C
+- 🌱 I’m currently learning Advanced Concepts Of C, Web Development
-- 💞️ I’m looking to collaborate on Software Development
+- 💞️ I’m looking to collaborate on Software And Web Development
 - 📫 How to reach me Email: sumeshmohantypersonal@gmail.com

 <!---